Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Introduction

 We train models with fewer than 96 degrees of freedom and show that all models down to 16 degrees of freedom can capture key turbulent phenomena and statistics with DNS fidelity.
 The reduction in dimensionality from $O(10^6)$ spatial degrees of freedom to $O(10)$ in the latent space represents a compression ratio of $O(10^5)$ and is of an order of magnitude higher than most current data-driven reduced order or latent diffusion models for turbulent flows. \citep{eivazi2022towards, linot2023dynamics, du2024conditional, solera2024beta, vinograd2025reduced}.
-We also demonstrate that turbulent statistics can be indirectly imposed using time series observations.
+We also demonstrate consistency with the turbulent statistics when conditioned on pointwise time-series observations.
 In practical scenarios, one can only expect low-order statistics such as mean or Reynolds stress derived from incomplete experimental observations \citep{mons2021ensemble}.
 These observations define marginal distributions, while the full flow field corresponds to a joint distribution in a high-dimensional state space with unobserved degrees of freedom marginalized implicitly.
-Current diffusion-based frameworks enforce statistical quantities by retraining and corrector steps during sampling \citep{jacobsen2025cocogen} or defining the quantity of interest as an observation operator and using automatic differentiation \citep{gao2024bayesian,liu2025confildinlet}.
-In our method, we impose turbulent statistics using only pointwise sensor observations as the observation operator, avoiding potentially costly differentiation through statistical operators.
-We demonstrate our method on two data assimilation tasks resembling real-world observations.
-The observations originate from the same DNS used to train the unconditional diffusion model.
-We demonstrate that, in data assimilation, imposing the turbulent statistics while ensuring agreement with observations and preserving the stochastic nature of the diffusion model represent conflicting objectives and is by no means trivial.
-Specifically, we show that spatially dense observations, which are therefore strongly correlated, can distort the learned diffusion prior and lead to departures from correct turbulent statistics.
-This behaviour parallels known challenges in traditional data assimilation methods such as the EnKF, where the analysis update can violate physical constraints, including conservation laws.
-The methodology for indirectly imposing statistics introduced here can potentially be adapted to generalize the generation process to flow conditions not present in the training data, allowing the framework to be used with real-time observations.